 \citet{Li2016} trained ternary weights $w \in \{-a,0,a\}$.
 Their quantizer sets weights whose magnitude is lower than a certain threshold $\Delta$ to zero, while the remaining weights are set to $-a$ or $a$ according to their sign.
 Their approach determines $a>0$ and $\Delta$ \emph{during forward propagation} by approximately minimizing the squared quantization error of the real-valued weights. \citet{Zhu2017} extended this work to ternary weights $w \in \{-a,0,b\}$ where $a>0$ and $b>0$ are trainable parameters subject to gradient updates.
-They propose to select $\Delta^l$ based on the maximum full-precision weight magnitude in each layer, i.e., $\Delta^l = t \cdot \max |\matW^l|$ with $t$ being a hyperparameter.
-These asymmetric weights considerably improve performance compared to symmetric weights as used in \citep{Li2016}.
+They propose to select $\Delta^l$ based on the maximum full-precision weight magnitude in each layer, i.e., $\Delta^l = t \cdot \max \{|w| : w \in \matW^l\}$ with $t$ being a hyperparameter.
+These asymmetric weights considerably outperform symmetric weights as used by \citet{Li2016}.

-\citet{Rastegari2016} approximate full-precision weight filters in CNNs as $\mathbf{W} = \alpha \mathbf{B}$ where $\alpha$ is a scalar and $\mathbf{B}$ is a binary weight matrix.
-This reduces the bulk of floating-point multiplications inside the convolutions to either additions or subtractions, and only requires a single multiplication per output neuron with the scalar $\alpha$.
-In a further step, the layer inputs $\vecx^l$ are quantized in a similar way to perform the convolution with only efficient XNOR operations and bitcount operations, followed by two floating-point multiplications per output neuron.
-Again, the STE is used during backpropagation. \citet{Lin2017} generalized the ideas of \citet{Rastegari2016} by approximating the full-precision weights with linear combinations of \emph{multiple} binary weight filters for improved classification accuracy.
+\citet{Rastegari2016} approximate full-precision weight filters in CNNs by $\matW = \alpha \matB$ where $\alpha$ is a scalar and $\matB$ is a binary weight matrix.
+This reduces the bulk of floating-point multiplications inside the convolutions to either additions or subtractions and only requires a single multiplication per output neuron with the scalar $\alpha$.
+In a further step, the layer inputs $\vecx^l$ are quantized in a similar way to perform the convolution using only efficient XNOR and bitcount operations, followed by two floating-point multiplications per output neuron.
+Again, the STE is used during backpropagation. \citet{Lin2017} generalized the ideas of \citet{Rastegari2016} by approximating the full-precision weights using linear combinations of \emph{multiple} binary weight filters for improved classification accuracy.

-While most activation binarization methods use the sign function which can be seen as an approximation to the tanh function, \citet{Cai2017} proposed a half-wave Gaussian quantization that more closely resembles the predominant ReLU activation function.
+While most activation binarization methods use the sign function which can be seen as an approximation of the $\tanh$ function, \citet{Cai2017} proposed a half-wave Gaussian quantization that more closely resembles the predominant ReLU activation function.